 - No need for a large budget from the start.
 Investing in hardware and software for creating a hosting infrastructure is perhaps the most serious cost that awaits you.
 However, on-premise also includes installation on rented hardware (physical server) that is sometimes less expensive than cloud infrastructure, but there are a number of additional factors to consider here.
 Since with cloud solutions all infrastructure and its maintenance are carried out on the side, you don't need large budgets from the very beginning.
 Most often, such solutions are distributed under an annual subscription, and therefore there is also no need to gather and support a team of specialists who will work with the server.
 All you need to do is pay once a year.

 - Rapid kick-off.
-Setting up cloud hosting is very simple and often does not require any investment from your IT teams.
+In terms of cloud hosting vs on-premise setting up, the first one is really fast.
+It is very simple and often does not require any investment from your IT teams.
 Most often, you just need to log into the control panel and you can get to work.

 - Simplified maintenance.
 As we said above, cloud solutions don't require the maintenance of expensive IT teams.
 In addition, all support is carried out on the side of the cloud provider, and therefore you only need to report any changes in the operation of your product in time and do not worry about how this will affect your servers.

 - Scalability.
 Often, cloud providers use the power of such giants as AWS or MS Azure, thanks to which they always provide their customers with the opportunity to expand.
 Simply put, with the vast growth of your company and the increase in the number of your IT processes, you will not need to expand your server room.